 “Wait, you just spammed me this week!”

 OK, I admit it!
-I tweet my posts and share them on Google+.
-Asides of that, I really want to make the SEO 2.0 blog a proof of concept:
+I tweet my posts and share them on LinkedIn.
+Other than that, I really want to make the SEO 2.0 blog a proof of concept:

 You can succeed on the Web – especially as a blogger – without all the ego-driven tactics like: